KadenMc/PreprocessingHTR/README.md

 ## **Running**
 ```
-> python mainProcessing.py test.jpg --save processed_folder
+> python mainProcessing.py test.jpg --words words_folder --intermediate intermediate_folder
 ```
 ### Command line arguments
 * `image`: the path to the input image.
+* `--words`: the path where word images should be saved.
-* `--save`: the path to the folder where images of pre-processing steps may be saved.
+* `--intermediate`: the path where images of intermediate pre-processing steps should be saved.

+There are many intermediate images which may be saved; the primary use for this is debugging: If something fails, these images will illuminate where in the pipeline the issue occurred.

 ## **Assumptions**